vyapp/vy/BOOK.md

 ### Toggle line selection

 Sometimes one is interested to copy just the line which the cursor is on.
-This Key-Command selects the line.
+This keycommand selects the line.

-Switch to NORMAL mode then put the cursor over a line then press.
+Switch to NORMAL mode then put the cursor over a line then press:

     <Key-f>